-CHM 145 General Chemistry II Lab fee
+CHM 145 4 C/60 HL/30 HLB General Chemistry II

 Prerequisite: CHM 136

 This is the second lecture and laboratory course in a two-semester general chemistry sequence.
 It includes a study of chemical kinetics, chemical equilibrium, acid-base concepts, acid-base equilibria solubility and complex ion equilibria, thermodynamics and electrochemistry.
 Students participating in the REBUILD Detroit program who have selected the chemistry option should enroll in the appropriate section of CHM 145.
 The laboratory component for the REBUILD section will follow a RCN (Research Coordinated Network) model where students will explore various aspects of a research question for the entire semester.